 8 cups sukuma wiki (kale or collard greens), destemmed and chopped

 ½ cup water

 Have you ever heard of a grain called teff?
 It is one of the main crops in Ethiopia.
-Teff is a gluten-free, “ancient” grain that is high in fiber and has more calcium than other common grains like wheat and rice .
-In Ethiopia, teﬀ is usually ground into ﬂour and fermented (a form of food preservation) to make a squishy sourdough bread called injera.
+Teff is a gluten-free, ancient grain that is high in fiber and has more calcium than other common grains like wheat and rice .
+In Ethiopia, teﬀ is usually ground into ﬂour and fermented to make a squishy sourdough bread called injera.

 While teff happens to be quite expensive, another grain popular in Ethiopia is affordable and can be easily found here in the States.
 Emmer, a type of farro, is a high protein grain that can be ground into a flour and baked into bread or cooked whole and used like rice .
 It can also be crushed and cooked with milk to make a porridge.

 Ugandans love their fruit.
 Some of Uganda’s major exports include dried fruits like pineapples, apples, bananas, and jackfruit .
-The one you’re probably least familiar with is jackfruit, a rough-skinned fruit with an orange-yellow center.
-You can eat the ripe fruit raw or you can cook it.
-The seeds can even be roasted and eaten.
-One cup of sliced jackfruit provides about 16% of your daily potassium needs.
+Jackfruit is a rough-skinned fruit with an orange-yellow center.
+You can eat it ripe fruit or you can cook it.
+The seeds can be roasted and eaten.
+And, one cup of sliced jackfruit provides about 16% of your daily potassium needs.
+Uganda also exports apples.